top of page

 Cosmos DB

-Throughput capacity for Cosmos DB is measured in Request Units (RU).
-A 1-RU throughput corresponds to the throughput need to GET a 1KB document.
-In order to scale a Cosmos DB container past 10,000 RU, you must specify a partition key when you create the container and include the partition key in every document that you create.
+The throughput capacity for Cosmos DB is measured in Request Units (RU).
+A 1-RU throughput corresponds to the throughput needed to GET a 1KB document.
+In order to scale a Cosmos DB container past 10,000 RU, you must specify a partition key when you create the container and include the partition key in every document you create.

 API Management